How Long Before Retinal Detachment Causes Blindness?

 The speed at which blindness can occur following a retinal detachment is a critical concern.
 This timeframe varies depending on several factors, but the underlying message is clear: retinal detachment is a medical emergency, and the sooner it is addressed, the better the chances of preserving vision.

-1. Location of Detachment: If the macula is not initially involved, vision loss may progress more slowly.
-However, if the macula detaches, central vision can be rapidly affected.
+• Location of detachment: If the macula is still attached, vision loss may be slower.
+If the macula detaches, central vision can decline suddenly.

-4. Underlying Eye Health: Pre-existing conditions, such as high myopia or previous eye surgeries, can affect the speed of vision loss.
+• Underlying eye health: Conditions like high myopia (severe nearsightedness) or previous eye surgeries can speed up vision loss.

 Can Eyesight Be Restored Through Medical Treatment After Retinal Detachment?